amalj99/Countries_GDP_Prediction/README.md

 ## Conclusion
 3 different learning regressors (Linear Regression, Random Forest, and Gradient Boosting) were tested.
 We acheived the best prediction performance using Gradient Boosting Regressor , followed by Random Forest Regressor, while Linear Regression achieved the worst performance of the 3.

-The best prediction performance was acheived using ***Gradient Boosting Regressor*** , using all features in the dataset, and resulted in the following metrics:
+The best prediction performance was acheived using ***Gradient Boosting Regressor*** , using all features in the dataset, and achieved the following metrics:

 * Root Mean Squared Error(RMSE): ***2447.968934551082***
 * Mean Absolute Error(MAE): ***1865.1781159964487***